 Employees are granted up to three (3) paid leave days for bereavement following the death of an immediate family member.
 Immediate family includes the employee's spouse, child, parent, sibling, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandparent-in-law.
-Requests for leave beyond the three days or other relationships will be considered on an individual basis and approved by the supervisor.
+Employees are granted up to one (1) paid leave day for bereavement of aunt, uncle, niece or nephew.
+Requests for leave beyond policy or other relationships will be considered on an individual basis and approved by the supervisor.